blueblazer22x/blueblazer22x.github.io/README.md

-#UPDATE: As of August 13, 2025 these links are no longer active.
-If you'd like a copy of the shows please provide Mrs. Cunningham with a flash drive.
+# As of August 13, 2025, these links are no longer active.
+If you'd like a copy of the shows please provide a flash drive to Mrs. Cunningham.
 Thank you.